Funding opportunity

 All applicants should be aware of the following:

-• if your application does not include a project plan, or any file uploaded exceeds the applicable permitted page limit, your application will be rejected
+• if your application does not include a project plan, your application will be rejected

 • MRC will not be returning applications for amendment and will not accept late submissions